 - It will be a NoSQL database as at the time I just wasn't in the mood to make a SQL compiler.

-- I will use no external dependencies since I one do really like programming and two I think I will learn a lot more if I code everything by hand.
-So in general if it is not offered by the languages standard library I won't use it.
+- I will use no external dependencies since, one, I do really like programming and, two, I think I will learn a lot more if I code everything by hand.
+So in general, if it is not offered by the language's standard library, I won't use it.

-Now after I decided all this I made the decision that I would be making a key/value database since I recently read a blog post on implementing a concurrent hashmap and thought it would be cool to build one myself.
+Now, after I decided all this, I made the decision that I would be making a key/value database since I recently read a blog post on implementing a concurrent hashmap and thought it would be cool to build one myself.
 I then named the database CrabDB since "crab" sounds like "grab" and crab is nice and rusty.

 CrabDB Internals